-For decades, or even longer, marketing people in several industries – diet, fitness, beauty, food, fashion, and more – have known the most powerful motivator for getting customers to buy their products.
-What’s this all powerful force that magically removes money from even the most budget-conscious among us?
+For decades, marketing people in various industries – diet, fitness, beauty, food, fashion, and more – have taken advantage of an emotion known to easily separate people from their money.
+What’s this all-powerful force magically removing money from even the most budget-conscious among us?

 It’s shame.
-These industries are experts in making us believe if we don’t have that thing or look this way, we better take care of it now, or else walk around knowing everyone is judging us and we should judge ourselves, too.
+We’re told if we don’t have this thing or that look, we need to change that now or else walk around knowing everyone is judging us.
+(And we should judge ourselves, too!)

-The worst, in my opinion, are the messages about the size of our bodies.
+The worst are the messages about the size of our bodies.
 It’s one of the very last “acceptable” prejudices.
-It’s apparently still ok to make jokes about “fatties” and perpetuate the myth that they could change if they really wanted to.
-All of these attitudes “legitimize” the weight stigma and keeps it going, even now, in a time of heightened awareness of and sensitivity and understanding towards so many different groups of people that had also been stigmatized in our culture.
+Jokes about “fatties” and messages implying the worst about people in larger bodies continue as if it’s appropriate.
+These attitudes “legitimize” weight stigma and keep it going – even in a time of heightened awareness and acceptance of many previously stigmatized groups of people.

-While there are some things we don’t have much control over, like what other people think or say, we do have the ability to change what we think, how we act and react, and how we perceive the situations we find ourselves in.
-We can take personal responsibility for our own happiness and create resilience, which is the best antidote to shame.
+There are things we don’t have control over, like what other people think or say.
+But we do have the ability to change what we think, how we act and react, and how we perceive the situations we find ourselves in.
+We can take personal responsibility for our own happiness and create resilience – the best antidote to shame.

-I’d like to share 7 common situations that create stigma and shame around weight, and how you can take your power back, boost resilience and move on, instead of letting them take you down and further away from what’s important to you and your life.
+Here are 7 common situations that create stigma and shame around weight and how you can take your power back, boost resilience and move on, instead of letting them take you down and further away from what’s important to you and your life.

 1) Pay Attention To Media In All Forms

-Messages about how we “should” look, think, eat and other aspects of our lives are everywhere.
-Many are obvious, like the cover of magazines or huge billboards.
-But others are very subtle.
-I’ve already mentioned the jokes that male characters often make about not wanting to meet anyone that doesn’t meet their standards for thinness.
-But have you noticed how many female characters on TV sitcoms worry about their weight or what they eat – not to mention the characters that comment on others’ weight and what they are eating.
+Messages about how we “should” look, think, eat and more are everywhere.
+Many are obvious, like magazine covers or billboards.
+Others are very subtle.
+I mentioned “fat” jokes made by men at the expense of female characters who don’t meet their standards for thinness.
+But have you noticed how many female characters worry about their weight, food, exercise and more?
+(Or the “mean girls” that weight shame other women they don’t like?)

-It’s all supposed to be funny, but it’s not very funny in real life, especially when the comments are directed at you.
-The bigger issue is that these show essentially dictate what we should think is funny – especially those with the stupid laugh tracks!
+It’s supposed to be funny, but it’s not funny in real life when the comments are directed at you.
+It’s also insulting that these shows attempt to dictate what we should think is funny – especially those with the stupid laugh tracks!

-The point here is that we all need to stay aware of the messages being sent in all forms of media.
-This includes TV programs, movies, magazines, commercials, books, radio, podcasts, most of the internet, and yes, even the news!
-Remember, someone is always editing the information before it’s dispersed.
-It doesn’t hurt to ask yourself what the motive is of those that are bringing you this information.
-Don’t be paranoid – but be aware and proactive!
+Bottom line: it’s important to stay aware of the messages being sent in all forms of media.
+This includes TV programs, movies, magazines, commercials, books, radio, podcasts, much of the internet, and yes, even the news!
+Ask yourself what the motive is of those bringing you this information.
+Follow the money.
+There’s no need to be paranoid – but stay aware and proactive!

 2) Reject the Myth of Health